YourSole/Cart/README.md

 # COPYRIGHT AND LICENSE

+This software is copyright (c) 2016 by Ruben Amortegui.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.